-Historically, organizations have relied on penetration testing and periodic audits to establish and assure their IT security.
-But as malicious actors keep changing their tactics, your organization needs to adjust its security policies and maintain a risk management program that continuously monitors your IT environment for new threats.
+Organizations have relied on penetration testing and periodic audits to establish and assure IT security.
+But as malicious actors keep changing tactics, your organization must adjust its security policies and maintain a risk management program that monitors the IT environment for new cybersecurity threats.

 What Companies Should Perform a Cybersecurity Risk Assessment?

 All organizations that use IT infrastructure should conduct cybersecurity risk assessments.
-Some small businesses, however, may have a limited budget or workforce, which impedes your ability to assess and mitigate risk thoroughly.
+That said, some small businesses may have limited resources, which impedes the ability to assess and mitigate risk thoroughly.
 For that reason, many organizations turn to cybersecurity software to help them better evaluate, mitigate, and monitor their risk management strategies.

-Modern cybersecurity solutions are designed to help prevent the three significant categories of cybersecurity risk: malware, ransomware, and phishing.
+Modern cybersecurity solutions are designed for threat intelligence to prevent the three significant categories of cybersecurity risk: malware, ransomware, and phishing.
 And why is understanding and mitigating cybersecurity risk so important?

-There are several benefits to performing a cybersecurity risk assessment and implementing a risk management process within your organization.
-Here are just a few of them.
+There are many benefits to performing a cybersecurity risk assessment and implementing a risk management process within the organization.
+Here are just a few:

 - Reduce costs associated with security incidents.
-You can reduce the long-term costs associated with damage caused by a data breach or theft of critical assets.
+You can reduce the long-term costs related to damage caused by a data breach or theft of critical assets.

-- Gain a baseline for organizational risk.
+- Establish a baseline for organizational risk.
 Risk assessments provide a baseline for future assessments as you address your level of risk over time.

 - Support the need for a cybersecurity program.
-Conducting a risk assessment provides your CISO with proof of the need for a cybersecurity program, which the CISO can then show stakeholders.
+Conducting a risk assessment provides the CISO with proof of the need for a cybersecurity program, which the CISO can then show stakeholders.

 - Avoid data breaches.
-You can identify threats, mitigate them, and avoid data breaches.
+You can identify potential threats, mitigate them, and avoid data breaches.

 - Avoid data loss.
 The theft of critical information assets could cost you more than monetary damages.
 You could lose your reputation and, ultimately, your ability to operate your business.

-For example, ZenRisk helps you prioritize tasks so everyone knows what to do and when.
-Its user-friendly dashboards make it easy to review “to do” and “completed tasks” lists.
-Its workflow tagging lets you easily assign tasks for the activities involved in risk assessment, risk analysis, and risk mitigation.
-In addition, its ServiceNow connector enables two-way communication with that popular workflow application.
+For example, ROAR can prioritize tasks so everyone knows what to do and when.
+Its user-friendly dashboards make reviewing “to do” and “completed tasks” lists easy.
+The workflow tagging simplifies assigning tasks for the activities involved in risk assessment, risk analysis, and risk mitigation.
+In addition, the ServiceNow connector enables two-way communication with that popular workflow application.

-When audit time rolls around, ZenRisk’s “single source of truth” audit-trail document repository lets you quickly access the evidence you need of data confidentiality, integrity, and availability as required by law.
+When audit time rolls around, ROAR’s “single source of truth” audit-trail document repository provides quick access to the evidence you need of data confidentiality, integrity, and availability as required by law.